 For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].

-Void.
+NPN Non-Public Network

+PNI-NPN Public Network Integrated Non-Public Network

+SNPN Stand-alone Non-Public Network